Final Fantasy Type-0: Release

 Type-0 has never received an official localization in its original form.
 During development, while it was still titled Agito XIII, Tabata said he was trying to make the game appealing to North American players.
 Despite a localization being confirmed as in development in an official guidebook interview, the original version of Type-0 was not released in the west.
 In the wake of the game's release in Japan, 1UP.com and Joystiq speculated that the game could be successfully brought west as a port to the PlayStation Vita.
 Tabata later commented that the main reasons for the game not being localized were the flagging Western PSP market and uncertainties surrounding the Vita's commercial success.

 An unofficial fan translation patch was announced in mid-2012.
 Work on the fan translation took place over the following two years, during which time Square Enix was noncommittal concerning an official Western release.
-The patch was initially announced for an August 2014 release, but was instead was released on June 9, 2014.
+The patch was initially announced for an August 2014 release, but was instead released on June 9.
 According to the translation team leader, the patch was downloaded 100,000 times in the first four days.
 It was taken down in July of the same year after Square Enix allegedly threatened unspecified legal action, originally thought to be a cease-and-desist order.
 Later statements revealed that the patch was released earlier than originally announced due to the lead translator on the project wanting fans to see their achievements, which ended up causing a rift between him and the rest of the team.
 Before the release, Square Enix and the translation team had been in friendly communication concerning the translation.
 The formal requests to take the patch down were made in the weeks following its release, shortly before the announcement of Type-0 HD.
 Work on the patch was eventually resumed and a second version, which included unofficial compatibility with the PlayStation 3 system and further translation bugfixes, was eventually released in 2015.